KachiAlex/elderx/INSTITUTION_CAREGIVER_FLOW.md

 # Institution Caregiver Flow - Implementation Guide

 ## Overview
-This document outlines the complete implementation of the institution caregiver onboarding and dashboard system for ElderX.
+This document outlines the complete implementation of the institution caregiver onboarding and dashboard system for Care Master.

 ## Architecture